-Table 7.
-POST Behavior

-Option Description Numlock LED Specifies if the NumLock function can be enabled when the system boots.
-This option is enabled by default.
+Option Description Block Sleep (S3 state) - This option is disabled by default.
+Table 8.
+POST Behavior Option Description Numlock LED Specifies if the NumLock function can be enabled when the system boots.
+This is enabled by default.
 Keyboard Errors Specifies whether keyboard related errors are reported when it boots.
 This option is enabled by default.
-POST Hotkeys Specifies whether the sign-on screen displays a message, that displays the keystroke sequence required to enter the BIOS Boot Option Menu. • Enable F12 Boot Option menu - This option is enabled by default.

-Table 8.
-Virtualization Support

-Option Description Virtualization This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization technology. • Enable Intel Virtualization Technology - This option is enabled by default.
-VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization technology for direct I/O. Enable Intel Virtualization Technology for Direct I/O - This option is enabled by default.
+POST Hotkeys Specifies whether the sign-on screen displays a message, that displays the keystroke sequence required to enter the BIOS Boot Option Menu.
+Enable F12 Boot Option menu - This option is enabled by default.
+Table 9.
+Virtualization Sup port Option Description Virtualization This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization technology.
+Enable Intel Virtualization Technology - This option is enabled by default.
+VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization technology for direct I/O.

+Trusted Execution

-Option Description Trusted Execution This option specifies whether a Measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities provided by Intel Trusted Execution technology.
-The TPM virtualization technology, and Virtualization technology for direct I/O must be enabled to use this feature. • Trusted Execution - This option is disabled by default.
+This option specifies whether a Measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities provided by Intel Trusted Execution technology.
+The TPM virtualization technology, and Virtualization technology for direct I/O must be enabled to use this feature.